Jose01000111/Jose01000111/README.md

 ## 👨‍💻 IT Support & Sys.
 Admin Projects

+> ⚠️ **Disclaimer:**
+> I do not expect all labs to be fully successful or perfectly organized at this stage.
+> This repository reflects my ongoing technical growth, troubleshooting efforts, and continuous refinement.
+> Transparency about challenges and mistakes is part of my learning journey.

 ### 🐧 Linux System Administration / Engineering

 | Project Title | Link |